 Close to Heaven in Taste (Belgian Family Brewers)

-There’s some fantastic Belgian breweries that have run in the same family for centuries and now fall under the label Belgian Family Brewers.
-One of our favorites in this group is Tripel Karmaliet.
+There are some fantastic Belgian breweries that have run in the same family for centuries.
+One of our favorites is Tripel Karmaliet.
 It’s a fantastic beer and a great selection in the Belgian Tripel category.
 It’s not only one of the best beers in Belgium, but also one of the easiest of the best Belgian beers to find in the USA and elsewhere around the world in specialty shops.
 Beers like Tripel Karmaliet, brewed by Brouwerij Bosteels, has remarkably been in the same family since 1795!
 Duvel also falls under this label but as they’re a far bigger brewery, we don’t find their beers to be among Belgium’s best.

-Scientists have even discovered that certain Belgian beers can help you lose weight thanks to the good bacterias in their overly yeasty beers.
+Some Scientists have even made claims that certain Belgian beers can help you lose weight.
+That is thanks to the good bacterias in their overly yeasty beers.
 This is in moderation of course, not a six pack a night!

 Anheuser Busch-Inbev Beers